-- Eligible 128(a) grant fundable activities include, but are not limited to, conducting limited site-specific activities, such as assessment or cleanup, provided such activities establish and/or enhance the response program and are tied to the four elements; and/or - > Grants are available under Section 104(k) for Assessment and Cleanup of specific brownfield sites.
+- Eligible 128(a) grant fundable activities include, but are not limited to, conducting limited site-specific activities, such as assessment or cleanup, provided such activities establish and/or enhance the response program and are tied to the four elements; and/or - > Other than Alaska Native Tribes, Grants are available under Section 104(k) for Assessment and Cleanup of specific brownfield sites.
+Native Tribes can partner with an eligible entity for such grants.